massambath/face_recognition_attendance/README.md

 # face_recognition_attendance
 This is a simple Python-based face recognition system that tracks student attendance and records the time of arrival.
-The project uses **Scikit-Learn** and **OpenCV**.
+The project uses **Dlib** and **OpenCV**.

 ## Features
 - Detect student faces and identify them.